 There is a $100 prize for the winner of the James Crawley Award.
 This is restricted to Print Category entries.
 This is in remembrance of Jim Crawley, one of the founders of MRE.
 Crawley was the chief military reporter at the San Diego Union-Tribune.
 He later covered national security and veterans affairs for Media General News Service.

-The winners will be announced April 6, 2018 at the MRE Annual Conference in Arlington, Va.
+The winners will be announced in April.

 Who can enter?